 - Which offer/program/service are you most excited about?

 - Which offer, program, or service is making you money right now?

 STEP 2: What kind of IP is it?

 - Brand Identity = Trademark Eligible (for example: names, logos, taglines, hashtags)

 - Content = Copyright Eligible (for example, blog posts, online courses, PDFs, books)

 Decide which piece is most important to secure right now.

 Note: my advice is always to start with the name/mark you intend to be your house brand.
 It’s long-lasting, not seasonal.
 It’s your client-facing, consumer-facing brand that you have invested in and that your audience recognizes as uniquely yours.

 STEP 3: Chat with me about it

-Book a free consultation call with me where we’ll review your current IP assets.
+Book a Trademark consult call with me where we’ll review your current IP assets.
 I can talk to you about what makes the most sense to prioritize, and then we’ll draw up an action plan to make it happen.